 By Scott McKenzie

-There is a lack of market leadership at present, with only a narrow group of defensive businesses or takeover targets showing positive returns.
-Both value and growth strategies appear to be struggling at the same time, with companies who disappoint on earnings being savagely treated by markets.
-[SMCO / IHT ending] Having seen a broadly based market adjustment in 2022 we remain alert to opportunities which allow us to increase our holdings in high quality companies with strong balance sheets at attractive valuations.
+There is a lack of market leadership at present, with only a narrow group of defensive sectors leading the way, along with any businesses which can clearly offset inflationary pressures.
+On a more positive note, having seen a broadly based market adjustment in recent months we now see great opportunities to increase our holdings in high quality companies with strong balance sheets at attractive valuations.

-The TB Amati Smaller Companies Fund fell by 9.4% over the month, which was exactly in line with the benchmark return.
+The TB Amati Smaller Companies Fund fell by 1.1% over the month, slightly ahead of the benchmark return of -1.5%.

 Amati AIM VCT

-In what remains a testing market for small, early- stage companies the Amati AIM VCT fell by 5.6% in June, which was well ahead of the 9.8% fall seen in the Numis Alternative Markets benchmark.
+In what remains a testing market for small early stage companies the Amati AIM VCT fell by 2.0% in April, which was in line with the 1.9% fall seen in the Numis Alternative Markets benchmark.

-Several of our companies saw price falls as growth stocks continued to reprice downwards in response to the sharp declines in NASDAQ and elsewhere with GBGroup and Learning Technologies both continuing to derate despite posting solid results.
-Healthcare holdings fell as they were caught in the crossfire of the market selloffs and a general reduction in risk appetite.
-In the month, Angle gave back its May performance which had been driven by news of FDA approval.
-Polarean continued its downward trajectory as we await further regulatory news in September.
+Several of our companies saw price falls as early-stage growth stocks continued to reprice downwards in response to the sharp declines in NASDAQ and elsewhere.
+Learning Technologies was particularly impacted by a minor delay in reporting its results which was subsequently resolved.
+Other holdings such as Keyword Studios, Maxcyte, Clean Power Hydrogen and Water Intelligence were caught in the crossfire of the market selloffs and a general reduction in risk appetite.

 We made no new qualifying investments during the month, but we have a number of potential transactions in our pipeline.